-The AICPA guidance provides a two-part best practice solution to address the above challenges, specifically the two elements of the NPL: the TPL and the FNP.
+The AICPA guidance provides best practice solutions to address the above challenges, specifically the two elements of the NPL: the TPL and the FNP.

-For the liability side of the issue (Total Pension Liability, deferred inflows and outflows of resources and pension expense), AICPA recommends the following:
+For the liability side (Total Pension Liability, deferred inflows and outflows of resources, and pension expense), AICPA recommends the following:

-- The plan actuary (i.e., GRS) should issue a separate actuarial valuation report specific to each employer, which includes an actuarial certification letter addressed to employer management; and - The plan (TMRS) engages its auditor to issue a System and Organization controls 1 (SOC-1) Type 2 report on controls over census data maintained by the plan.
+- The plan actuary (GRS) should issue a separate actuarial valuation report specific to each employer, which includes an actuarial certification letter addressed to employer management; and - The plan (TMRS) engages its auditor to issue a System and Organization controls (SOC 1 Type 2 or SOC) audit report on controls over census data maintained by the plan.

 TMRS has followed this best practice solution.
 GRS has completed and issued a separate actuarial valuation specific to each employer, including a certification letter.
-This is the GRS - GASB 68 Employer Reporting Package (located in the "Eye on GASB" section of the TMRS website).
-In addition, TMRS completed a SOC-1 Type 2 audit covering the measurement period.
+This is the GRS - GASB 68 Employer Reporting Package (located on the TMRS website under For Cities | Actuarial & Accounting | GASB Compliance).
+In addition, TMRS completed a SOC 1 Type 2 audit covering the measurement period.
 In the audit opinion, it is noted that TMRS' controls over the completeness and accuracy of census data maintained by TMRS were suitably designed and operated effectively.
-Due to its confidential nature, cities can review and/or obtain a copy of the SOC-1 audit report from the TMRS City Portal (PDF format) as well as a file of their respective city census data (Excel format).
+Due to its confidential nature, cities can review and/or obtain a copy of the SOC audit report from the TMRS City Portal (PDF format) as well as a file of their respective city census data (Excel format).

-For the Fiduciary Net Position component (or "assets") of the net pension liability, AICPA suggests that:
+For the Fiduciary Net Position component or assets of the Net Pension Liability, AICPA suggests that:

-- The plan (TMRS) prepare a Schedule of Changes in Fiduciary Net Position, by employer; and - The plan (TMRS) engage its auditor to opine on the schedule as a whole (not on each individual employer), combined with a SOC-1 Type 2 report on the controls over the calculation and allocation of additions and deductions to the employer accounts.
+- The plan (TMRS) prepare a Schedule of Changes in Fiduciary Net Position, by employer; and - The plan (TMRS) engage its auditor to opine on the schedule as a whole (not on each individual employer), combined with a SOC 1 Type 2 audit report on the controls over the calculation and allocation of additions and deductions to the employer accounts.

 TMRS has followed this best practice solution.
-The SOC-1 Type 2 audit included controls over the calculation and allocation of additions and deductions to the employer accounts.
-In the Schedule of Changes in Fiduciary Net Position, by employer (hereinafter referred to as "Schedule of FNP"), cities are able to note the additions (contributions) and deductions (retirements and refunds) to their respective benefit accumulation fund.
-TMRS is also required to allocate the remaining assets held in trust to each participating municipality.
-The Schedule of FNP can be found in the "Eye on GASB" section of the TMRS website.
-The Fiduciary Net Position or "assets" allocated to each city are netted with the Total Pension Liability, to determine the city's net pension liability (or net pension asset).
+The SOC 1 Type 2 audit includes controls over the calculation and allocation of additions and deductions to the employer accounts.
+In the Schedule of Changes in Fiduciary Net Position by Participating City (Schedule of FNP), cities are able to note the additions (contributions) and deductions (retirement benefits and refunds) to their respective benefit accumulation fund.
+TMRS is also required to allocate the remaining assets held in trust to each participating city.
+The Schedule of FNP can be found in the GASB Compliance section of the TMRS website.
+The Fiduciary Net Position or assets allocated to each city are netted with the Total Pension Liability to determine the city's Net Pension Liability (or Net Pension Asset).